AzureAD/microsoft-authentication-library-for-js/lib/msal-node/apiReview/msal-node.api.md

 // Warnings were encountered during analysis:
 //
-// src/client/ClientCredentialClient.ts:236:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/ClientCredentialClient.ts:237:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/ClientCredentialClient.ts:334:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/DeviceCodeClient.ts:126:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/DeviceCodeClient.ts:127:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/DeviceCodeClient.ts:128:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/DeviceCodeClient.ts:129:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/DeviceCodeClient.ts:198:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/DeviceCodeClient.ts:199:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/DeviceCodeClient.ts:200:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/OnBehalfOfClient.ts:90:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/OnBehalfOfClient.ts:176:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/OnBehalfOfClient.ts:176:31 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// src/client/OnBehalfOfClient.ts:202:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/OnBehalfOfClient.ts:203:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/OnBehalfOfClient.ts:204:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/OnBehalfOfClient.ts:250:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/OnBehalfOfClient.ts:251:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/OnBehalfOfClient.ts:311:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/PublicClientApplication.ts:310:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/UsernamePasswordClient.ts:74:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/UsernamePasswordClient.ts:75:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/client/UsernamePasswordClient.ts:114:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/index.ts:8:12 - (tsdoc-characters-after-block-tag) The token "@azure" looks like a TSDoc tag but contains an invalid character "/"; if it is not a tag, use a backslash to escape the "@"
 // src/index.ts:8:4 - (tsdoc-undefined-tag) The TSDoc tag "@module" is not defined in this configuration